Wedding flower consultations – How they work!

-(Please note: starting in 2023, I am transitioning to only doing weddings within my growing season, May 1 – Oct.
-15. I will also no longer be doing weddings that are primarily “sage and white.”
+Please note: starting in 2025, I am transitioning back to flowering weddings year round.
+During the growing season, May 1 – Oct.
+15, the focus is on seasonal blooms.
+Outside the growing season I will do anything a traditional florist will do, but the focus will still be on American-grown and seasonal designs.
+I no longer be doing weddings that are primarily “sage and white.”
 It’s beautiful, but I have to buy out too many flowers and too much eucalyptus and it’s really not my style.
-I also don’t use bleached or dyed foliage, flowers, or dried products.
-To learn the “whys” behind this decision, click here.)
+I also don’t use bleached or dyed foliage or flowers.

 My reply is always the same: I would love to help you with this.
 Do you have time to talk?